Skip to content

 • I · Documentation current

-• II · Implementation planned
+• II · Implementation & Arena current

 Python solvers behind one interface, fit(X, y, link, **config) -> beta_hat, mirroring each method's official construction.
+Run across 16 datasets with 50+ configs per solver.
+Explore the Arena →

-• III · The Arena planned
+• III · Deep analysis planned

-Contributing a card
+Contributing an algorithm card